bwRavencl/ControllerBuddy/README.md

 | Delete Eclipse files                   | gradlew cleanEclipse     |
 | Delete build and gen directories       | gradlew clean            |
 | Check for dependency updates           | gradlew dependencyUpdate |

+On Windows x86-64 make sure to install the appropriate version of the Qt framework for the version of QtJambi used by ControllerBuddy.
+Then create an environment variable called `QT_ROOT_DIR`, that points to the root directory of said Qt version, e.g.: `C:\Qt\6.5.1\msvc2019_64`.